 The cornerstone of the Asian kitchen.
 Made from fermented soy beans, it is a staple in Chinese and Japanese cooking.
 Light soy can be used for most things; add to fried rice, stir fries or to make dipping sauces.
 Dark soy is richer and often used for braising.
 I have always used Kikkoman, though many small-batch and gourmet brands are now available.
 The salt levels vary widely between different brands, so it’s a good idea to practice salting Asian food at the end of cooking.
 Most soy sauces are naturally gluten-free.

 Very versatile and a great source of umami.
 Made by fermenting fish in sea salt, it is a staple in Thai and Vietnamese cooking.
-In Thai cuisine, it adds a delicious saltiness to balance out sweet flavours.
+In Thai cuisine, it adds a welcome saltiness to balance out sweet flavours.
 Also useful for making nuoc cham, the quintessential Vietnamese dipping sauce that’s used for everything from bun bo xao to dipping rice paper rolls.
 Three Crab brand is my preferred option when I can get it.

 Essential for weeknight stir-fries, master stocks and as an all purpose seasoning.
 Try it on a steak before grilling to make a Thai-style beef salad.
 Vegetarian versions exist and are usually mushroom based.
 Skip the ready-made supermarket finishing sauces which are usually filled it with sugar and use this as a base instead.
 Don’t worry – it doesn’t have an overly fishy flavour, it is used to add savoury notes and depth to sauces.
 My family has always used this brand, so I reach for it out of instinct.
 Be sure to look for varieties labelled ‘oyster sauce’ and not ones that say oyster flavoured sauce.

 Cooking caramel or thick soy